springmeyer/how-to-make-slow-maps/README.md

 ### Benchmarking

 1. Write a benchmark that profiles the startup time of your program instead of profiling your program in use.
 Then optimize the shit out of it.
-To do this you might consider moving rarely used data structures to globals so they compiler can initialize then right away statically.
+To do this you might consider moving rarely used data structures to globals so the compiler can initialize them statically.
 If you hit crashes don't worry just keep optimizing.

+### MORE!

-1. More to come (TODO: harvest any still relevant ideas from [2014](https://github.com/IvanSanchez/slides-slow-maps) and [2011](http://dbsgeo.com/foss4g2011/foss4g2011-lecture2-how-to-make-slow-maps.pdf).
+More to come!
+TODO: harvest any still relevant ideas from [2014](https://github.com/IvanSanchez/slides-slow-maps) and [2011](http://dbsgeo.com/foss4g2011/foss4g2011-lecture2-how-to-make-slow-maps.pdf).

+Pull requests welcome from your experience making slow maps of any kind.